 Only a mammogram can show if a woman has dense breasts.
 However, because dense breast tissue appears white on a mammogram, as do some abnormal breast changes like calcifications and tumors, it can make it more difficult to find cancer on a standard screening.
 Because of this, women with dense breasts have more false-negative results, which indicate that there is no disease present even though it really is.

-If you have dense breasts, you may be called back for follow-up tests more often than women with fatty breasts.
-In some cases, your doctor may recommend breast ultrasound and/or magnetic resonance imaging (MRI).
+In some cases, your doctor may recommend a breast ultrasound or a magnetic resonance imaging (MRI) for further testing to confirm if breast cancer is present.
 Studies have shown that both can help detect some breast cancers that can’t be seen on mammograms.
 Insurance may not always cover these procedures, but it could be important, especially if you have dense breasts or other risk factors.

 Steps You Can Take to Lower Your Risks of Breast Cancer